 Active cooling systems are arguably the most popular way to cool down residential swimming pools.
 These come in two common forms.

 The first (and most popular) version is a reversible heat pump.
 These systems can heat and cool pool water, making them extremely useful in areas with significant temperature fluctuations.
 Some reversible heat pumps are automatic and can switch modes as needed.
 While useful, these tend to take a lot of electricity to run, so you can expect to see a higher energy bill.

 Evaporative coolers are significantly less expensive than reversible heat pumps and are ideal for use in areas where cooling is necessary, but heating isn’t.
 The simple reason for this is that they don’t heat water in the first place.
 When appropriately installed, evaporative coolers can usually reduce the temperature of a pool by at least 5 degrees, which is about all that most people need.

 Which Option Is Best for Me?

 Personally, I recommend getting an evaporative cooler if you need cooling for extended periods.
 It’s affordable, easy to install, and highly effective.
-Ice is exceptionally useful for fast cooling, but it’s also a one-time strategy for most people and your pool will likely end up heating back up in just a short amount of time.
-Solar cooling is also viable, especially in warm regions that get a lot of sunlight, so it’s worth considering as an alternative.
-Before you buy any new product though – assess your backyard environment and make sure you’re providing enough shade for your pool or (conversely) enough wind exposure to allow mother nature to help out, especially if you’re in a hot region.
+Ice is exceptionally useful for fast cooling, but it’s also a one-time strategy for most people, and your pool will likely end up heating back up in just a short amount of time.
+Solar cooling is also viable, especially in warm regions with a lot of sunlight, so it’s worth considering as an alternative.
+Before you buy any new product, though – assess your backyard environment and make sure you’re providing enough shade for your pool or (conversely) enough wind exposure to allow mother nature to help out, especially if you’re in a hot region.